sourcegraph/handbook/content/product/design/metrics/amplitude-for-designers.md

 # Amplitude for designers

-Amplitude provides session-based event data of Sourcegraph **cloud** features (please note: data from private instances is not available in Amplitude, use Looker instead).
+Amplitude provides session-based event data of Sourcegraph **Cloud** features (please note: data from private instances is not available in Amplitude, use Looker instead).
 This guide describes several key concepts and provides a tutorial on how designers can use Amplitude in the discovery process in addition to measuring results.

 ## Key concepts